galinngeorgiev/Uniswap-V3-LP-Bot/README.md

             - tx is not approved;
             -
-            - there are not enough tokens in the account, for mint(), swap();
+            - there are not enough tokens in the account, in mint(), swap();
             -
             -
             -
-      ii) 'Fail with error 'Not approved'': get it sometimes in decreaseLiquidity(); looks like a bug: was able to unwind from thr Uniswap.ork GUI;
+      ii) 'Fail with error 'Not approved'': get it sometimes in decreaseLiquidity(); looks like a bug: was able to unwind from thr Uniswap.org GUI;

       iii) 'Transaction too old' in any tx: when pending tx time > EXPIRY_SEC or EXPIRY_SEC is <= 5;